C23PR487/Capstone-Project/README.md

 ### Usage <a name="usage-3"></a>
 To use the API, refer to Postman documentation https://documenter.getpostman.com/view/21912069/2s93sdYrVe

-### Configuration <a name="configuration-3"></a>
-Explain any configuration options or settings that users can modify.
-Include relevant file paths or environment variables.

 <br>

 ### Installation for Flask Server<a name="flask"></a>